TomMcAvoy/my-app/README.md

 Objectives:

-Just a few requirements for my-app project : havent decided what to name it yet
+Just a few requirements for my-app project : which needs a name -  WSSI Multi-Tenant Portal

 1. Build a distributed hybrid architecture with concurrency control , high availability , guaranteed message delivery of encrypted application complex data  .This architecture will support efficient traversal and incorporate best practices from computer science datastruture techniques .
 The initial phase involves building an integrated highspeed actors allowing ecrypted digital transmission processes .